koknat/dif/README.md

                           For use with -yaml or -json
                           Removes all dictionary keys matching the regex

+       -basenames         Convert path/file to file
+                          This can be useful when comparing log files which contain temporary directories

+       -round 'string'    Round all numbers according to the sprintf string For example -round '%0.2f'

+       -dos2unix          Run all files through dos2unix

+       -lsl               Useful when comparing previously captured output of 'ls -l' Compares only names and file sizes

+       -tartv             Compare tarfiles using tar -tv, and compare the names and file sizes If file sizes are not desired in the comparison (names only), also use -fields 1

        -perlEval          The input file is a perl hashref Print the keys in alphabetical order